EricSchles/random_study_questions/machine_learning/chapter_two/programming_questions.md

 2. Split your data into a test and training set.

-3. Try five different models.
+3. Fit five different models to train and evaluate on test.
 For each model deciding how many features to keep and how many features to drop.
 Make sure you can explain why you dropped the features you did and why you kept the features you kept.
 Try running the model with and without the features you kept.
 Report the test precision, recall and f1 score.

 Hint: if you are using linear regression the t-test can tell you which features are useful.
 Hint: if you aren't using linear regression dimensionality reduction techniques like T-SNE and PCA are very useful.